 • People who are medically frail.
 A medically frail person has significant health needs, such as a disabling mental health condition, substance use disorder, or other complex medical condition that limits daily functioning or requires ongoing medical care.

-• A person in treatment for or in rehab for mental health or substance use disorder
+• People enrolled in treatment or rehab for a mental health or substance use disorder

-• People who are enrolled in or qualify for Medicare
+• People who qualify or are enrolled in Medicare

 Population